outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     1. _#_ emerge --ask sys-apps/pciutils
     2. _#_ cd /usr/src/linux
 26. Details on kernel configuration.
 Use the command `lspci -n` and paste it's output to [device driver check page](http://kmuto.jp/debian/hcl); that site gives you the kernel modules needed in general.
 Then go to kernel configuration (e.g. menuconfig) and press `/` to search the options like `e1000e`, find their locations and activate them.
-    1. _#_ make menuconfig, if you have a backup of old gentoo kernel config file, then you can use the `load` option to load it.
+    1. _#_ make menuconfig, if you have a backup of old gentoo kernel config file, then you can `cp /path/to/backup/config /usr/src/linux/.config`.
+Or you can refer to the LiveCD's kernel config file.
     1. The search with `/` in `menuconfig` output is as follows.
 The `Prompt` part is usually which should be activated.

         ```